 - Let your left leg extend straight behind you while your arms move toward the ground, back flat.

-- Continue moving forward until your body is in a straight line, your left leg straight behind you.
+- Continue moving forward until your body is in a straight line parallel with the floor, your left leg straight behind you.
 Keep your arms hanging straight down.

 - Slowly reverse the motion and move your left leg back to the starting position.